 but there are some nuances to be aware of.
 A channel is an agreed-upon

 frequency or talkgroup where specific communications will take place.
 “Fire 1”, “Law Ops”, and “Tac 5” are examples of channels.
 A frequency is the number of times a radio wave cycles in a second.
-In public safety, frequencies are most commonly expressed in MHz (megahertz), which is millions of cycles per second..
+In public safety, frequencies are most commonly expressed in MHz (megahertz), which is millions of cycles per second.
 In a conventional radio system a channel is represented by a dedicated frequency.
-In a trunked radio system a group of frequencies are digitially assigned by a control channel for more efficient use of the radio spectrum.
-A talkgroup is a number that represents a group of radio users in a trunked radio system.
+In a trunked radio system a group of frequencies are digitally assigned by a control channel for more efficient use of the radio spectrum.
+A talkgroup represents a group of radio users in a trunked radio system.

 Digital Audio